flusio/Flus/docs/production.md

 # Deploy in production

-Installing flusio on your own server is quite simple but still requires basic notions in sysadmin.
+Installing Flus on your own server is quite simple but still requires basic notions in sysadmin.
 First, make sure you match with the following
 requirements:

 - git, Nginx, PHP 8.1+ and PostgreSQL 13+ are installed on your server;
 - PHP requires `intl`, `gettext`, `pcntl`, `gd` (with at least WebP support), `pdo` and `pdo_pgsql` extensions;
 - your PostgreSQL user must have the permission to create a database;
-- flusio must be served over <abbr>HTTPS</abbr>.
+- Flus must be served over <abbr>HTTPS</abbr>.

 **Other configurations might work but aren’t officialy supported.**